Ki Teitzei: Deuteronomy chapter 22

 Similarly, reading Leviticus 18:4, "My ordinances (mishpatai) shall you do, and My statutes (chukotai) shall you keep," the Sifra distinguished "ordinances" (mishpatim) from "statutes" (chukim).
-The term "ordinances" (mishpatim), taught the Sifra, refers to rules that even had they not been written in the Torah, it would have been entirely logical to write them, like laws pertaining to theft, sexual immorality, idolatry, blasphemy and murder.
+The term "ordinances" (mishpatim), taught the Sifra, refers to rules that, even had they not been written in the Torah, it would have been entirely logical to write them, like laws pertaining to theft, sexual immorality, idolatry, blasphemy, and murder.
 The term "statutes" (chukim), taught the Sifra, refers to those rules that the impulse to do evil (yetzer hara) and the nations of the world try to undermine, like eating pork (prohibited by Leviticus 11:7 and Deuteronomy 14:7–8), wearing wool-linen mixtures (shatnez, prohibited by Leviticus 19:19 and Deuteronomy 22:11), release from levirate marriage (chalitzah, mandated by Deuteronomy 25:5–10), purification of a person affected by skin disease (metzora, regulated in Leviticus 13–14), and the goat sent off into the wilderness (the scapegoat, regulated in Leviticus 16).
-In regard to these, taught the Sifra, the Torah says simply that God legislated them and we have no right to raise doubts about them.
+Regarding these, as taught in the Sifra, the Torah simply states that God legislated them, and we have no right to question them.

 Rabbi Eleazar ben Azariah taught that people should not say that they do not want to wear a wool-linen mixture (shatnez, prohibited by Leviticus 19:19 and Deuteronomy 22:11), eat pork (prohibited by Leviticus 11:7 and Deuteronomy 14:7–8), or be intimate with forbidden partners (prohibited by Leviticus 18 and 20), but rather should say that they would love to, but God has decreed that they not do so.
 For in Leviticus 20:26, God says, "I have separated you from the nations to be mine."
 So one should separate from transgression and accept the rule of Heaven.

 The Mishnah taught that the fines for rape, seduction, the husband who falsely accused his bride of not having been a virgin (as in Deuteronomy 22:19), and any judicial court matter are not canceled by the Sabbatical year.

-Chapter 3 of tractate Ketubot in the Mishnah, Tosefta, and Babylonian Talmud interpreted the laws of seducers and rapists in Deuteronomy 22:25–29.
+Chapter 3 of the tractate Ketubot in the Mishnah, Tosefta, and Babylonian Talmud interprets the laws regarding seducers and rapists in Deuteronomy 22:25–29.